Chloe Kim: In popular culture

 Kim was featured on the cover of Sports Illustrated following her Olympic gold medal win.
 Her appearance on a special edition of the Kellogg's Corn Flakes box set a new record for "fastest-selling cereal box in Kellogg Company history."

 In 2018, Mattel began producing a Shero Barbie in her likeness in a new line of dolls highlighting inspiring women (that also includes Amelia Earhart).
 In February 2019, Kim was featured in Nike's "Dream Crazier" ad with Serena Williams, Simone Biles, Ibtihaj Muhammad, Megan Rapinoe, and other women athletes.
 The ad appeared during the 2019 Oscars.

 In late 2020, Kim competed on season 4 of The Masked Singer as "Jellyfish".
 Kim ultimately made it to the semi-finals of the competition before being unmasked in a triple elimination alongside Taylor Dayne as "Popcorn" and Tori Kelly as "Seahorse".

 In March 2022, she was added to the game Fortnite as a playable character as part of the game's icon series.

 Awards and honors

 In July 2018, Kim won three ESPYs for Best Female Athlete, Best Female Olympian, and Best Female Action Sports Athlete.
 She won the Best Female Action Sports Athlete ESPY Award three years in a row.

-In 2018, Kim was also included in Time magazine's list of 100 Most Influential People.
-Kim was awarded Laureus World Action Sportsperson of the Year two times in a row (2019–2020).
+Kim was also included in Time magazine's list of 100 Most Influential People in 2018 and 2026.
+Kim was awarded Laureus World Action Sportsperson of the Year three times (2019, 2020 and 2026).
 In 2025, Kim made it to the Madame Tussauds Hot 100 list, recognizing her as a cultural icon.

 Personal life

 Kim was admitted to Princeton University in 2018, but deferred the offer of admission until 2019.
 She struggled with her fame at Princeton for a period of time and decided to return to competitive snowboarding prior to the 2022 Olympics.

+As of 2025, she is in a relationship with NFL All-Pro defensive end Myles Garrett.